 04 of 10

-At the complete opposite end of the reality spectrum is Bruce Willis's 1998 summer smash Armageddon.
-This still comes on TV regularly, and you'd be forgiven for getting misty-eyed when [spoiler alert] Willis swaps places with Afleck at the end of the movie.Continue to 5 of 10 below.
+At the complete opposite end of the reality spectrum is Bruce Willis's 1998 summer smash "Armageddon."
+Disney's most expensive film at the time, this space movie is action-packed and introduced the concept of "the end of the world" at a time before anyone even considered it.
+Catch this classic on television and you'll get misty-eyed when—spoiler alert—Willis swaps places with Ben Afleck at the end of the movie.Continue to 5 of 10 below.

 05 of 10

 Any film that makes mention of the Astrodome must show up on this list.
 And "Friday Night Lights" was a startlingly good movie at that.
 This movie focuses on the football team, the coach, and the adults who define themselves around their relationship to the sport.
 The scene where Boobie Miles starts screaming in the car when he realizes the bleakness of his own future sheds light on the stress of becoming a sports star.

 This flashback film features Dolly Parton and Burt Reynolds in their prime.
 And, apparently, the Melvin P. Thorpe's character (played by Dom DeLuise) was based on one of Houston's most beloved reporters, Marvin Zindler.
 Add to that the fact that this movie has inspired countless spin-offs, parodies, and imitations and you've got yourself a bonafide cult classic.